d-een/d-een.github.io/content/post/Water.md

-This work is my perspective and thoughts about this specific topic, greatly inspired by the works of Miyamoto Musashi and Taheiko Inoue.
+This work is my perspective and thoughts about this specific topic, greatly inspired by the works of Miyamoto Musashi and Takehiko Inoue.

 Bruce Lee said in a certain interview, "Be like water...".
 This got me thinking, what does it mean to __Be like water__.
 For that I needed to understand not just the chemical composition of water but also it's nature.